 Welcome to the Amiga Unix wiki!

-Amiga UNIX (“Amix”) is Commodore's port of AT&T System V Release 4 Unix to the Amiga from 1990.
-Like many early Unix variants, Amiga Unix never became wildly popular, but it's an interesting sidestep in Amiga's history.
+Amiga UNIX (also known as “Amix”) was Commodore's port of AT&T System V Release 4 Unix to the Amiga in 1990.
+Like many early Unix variants, Amiga Unix never became wildly popular, but it is an interesting sidestep in the history of the Amiga.

-The two “official” machines that could run Amix are the Amiga 2500UX and 3000UX models, however it can run on any Amiga that meets its hardware requirements.
-The awesome Amiga emulator WinUAE has been able to run it since version 2.7.0 (from 2013).
+The two “official” machines that could run Amix were the Amiga 2500UX and 3000UX models, however it can run on any Amiga that meets its hardware requirements.
+The awesome Amiga emulator WinUAE has been able to run it since 2013 (version 2.7.0 onwards).

 This site is dedicated on preserving Amix's history and sharing information and instructions on what Amix is, how to install it (either on real hardware or in emulation) and what can you do with it.
 Mainly, it tries to cater to people who wish to run AMIX for whatever reason on their hardware.
 By documenting experiences with it, it is hoped that subsequent SVR4 junkies will find the way more smooth than it might have been without any guidance at all.
 For even a relatively experienced modern Unix or GNU/Linux administrator, System V UNIX is sufficiently different to present difficulty in installation and administration.
 Not so much in moving around between directories, and using common utilities that persist to this day - although many of those are hoary and somewhat forgetful in their retirement - but of doing more in depth tasks and understanding the differences.